 Here are three key reasons why you should start building your risk transfer strategy:

-- Look to other parties to contractually assume their fair share of liability and extend their insurance to you where it is appropriate.
+- Other parties can contractually assume their fair share of liability and extend their insurance to you where appropriate.
 Many liability claims reach six- and seven-figure amounts; you certainly don’t want to unknowingly retain risk, when it could have been transferred.

 How BCS Helps